proyectotau/CommandBus/README.md

 	$cmdbus->bind('MyCommand', $handler);
 ```

-Command can be an object with params
+Command can be an object with parameters

 ```php
 	$cmdobj = new CommandObject(true, 1, []);